Matus-Dubrava/cheatsheet/docker/simple-nodejs-dockerfile.md

 #### running the container

+expose port 5000 and run the container in the background

 ```
 docker container run -p 5000:5000 -d --name express-app express-app
 ```

-working example can be found in the corresponding directory
+-   working example can be found in the corresponding directory